Schwenger/PiPyHomeBridge/homebase/ideas.md

-* is_dimmable and is_color can be infered from model, same in swift.
 * Each abstract light in the app has a checkbox to define its parameters or inherit
   * This sets its full config or removes it.
 * Fix white temperatures.
+* Fix colors in general
 * Wrap modifier in config in override, too.
   * When dimming, set temporary override
   * When configuring, set permanent override